cheshire3/archiveshub/README.rst

 Description
 -----------

+The `Archives Hub`_ is an online gateway to the descriptions of archives held in UK repositories (such as universities, company archives and local history centres).
+It does not hold any archive material itself but provides a means to cross-search archival descriptions from different institutions.

-Cheshire3 for Archives is a complete system for searching and delivering EAD documents via the web.
-It features:
+This repository is a specialized fork of `Cheshire3 for Archives`_ to support the multiple repository cross-search nature of the `Archives Hub`_.
+If you're looking for software to provide searching and delivering EAD documents via the web, then please have a look at `Cheshire3 for Archives`_ first.

+Both the `Archives Hub`_ and `Cheshire3 for Archives`_ feature:

 *  Full document and component indexing to item level
 *  Customisable search and display web-interface
 *  Faceted result browsing
 *  Subject clustering / Entry Level Vocabulary
-*  SRU, OAI-PMH and Z39.50 APIs
+*  SRU and OAI-PMH APIs
-*  Online administration interface
-   * add, delete records
-   * rebuild, reindex database
-   * manage users allowed to perform administrative tasks

 Authors